 Wind Energy Financial Incentives

-The Database of State Incentives for Renewables and Efficiency (DSIRE) is a comprehensive source of information on incentives that promote renewable energy and energy efficiency.
+The Database of State Incentives for Renewables and Efficiency (DSIRE) is a comprehensive source of information on incentives relevant to renewable energy and energy efficiency.
 Interested parties can search by Zip code to learn about programs in their area.
 The following provides an overview of the main federal incentives for wind energy projects.

-The federal government uses subsidies and incentives to stimulate deployment for all energy technologies.
+The federal government has used subsidies and incentives to stimulate deployment for all energy technologies.
 These subsidies can include:

 - Federal programs that provide direct cash outlays to producers or consumers of energy